eleblanc-ai/SweetPea/docs/demo-walkthrough.md

 <p align="center">Figure 1.
 Communication between the website and server.</p>

-On the website side (i.e., in `SweetPea/website/src/App.js`), the demo uses the `onClick()` function of an HTML button to request a test message from the server.
+On the website side (i.e., in `SweetPea/website/src/App.js`), the demo uses the `onClick()` function of an [Material UI React button](https://mui.com/material-ui/react-button/) to request a test message from the server.

 ```
 <Button variant="contained" onClick={fetchTimeString}>Time</Button>